fandora-network/docs/docs/edge/get-started/set-up-ibft-locally.md

 :::

 :::info WebSocket URL
-By default, when you run the Polygon Edge, it generates a WebSocket URL based on the chain location.
+By default, when you run the fandora Edge, it generates a WebSocket URL based on the chain location.
 The URL scheme `wss://` is used for HTTPS links, and `ws://` for HTTP.

 Localhost WebSocket URL: